awwx/meteor-wiki/Getting-Started-with-Auth.md

 ## Getting Started

+### Warning
+The `auth` branch is a work in progress.
+The features and API may change at any time.

 ### Adding Accounts to your app
 1. [Get Meteor running from a git checkout](https://github.com/meteor/meteor#slow-start-for-developers).
 Checkout the `auth` branch.
 2. Run `PATH_TO_CHECKOUT/meteor add accounts-ui`